 Males usually have bright blues and yellows across their wings and tail feathers, while females tend to be more muted with browns or grays.

-These small birds can often be found perched atop tall trees or singing from telephone wires.
-They feed on insects, fruits and seeds which they find near fields, forests and wetlands.
+These small birds are often perched atop tall trees or singing from telephone wires.
+They feed on insects, fruits, and seeds which they find near fields, forests, and wetlands.

 North American buntings migrate south each winter when food is scarce in order to survive the cold temperatures of northern regions.

-During migration they travel vast distances along highways as well as pathways leading through mountains ranges making them an incredible sight for birdwatchers.
+During migration, they travel vast distances along highways as well as pathways leading through mountain ranges, making them an incredible sight for birdwatchers.

 Phylum | Chordata |